-Mr Kaka Singh is an Independent Director of Sunningdale Tech Ltd. He is also an Independent Director of Tuan Sing Holdings Limited and Gul Technologies Singapore Ltd, as well as Chairman of RSM Chio Lim LLP, Certified Public Accountants.
+Mr Kaka Singh is an Independent Director of Sunningdale Tech Ltd. He is also the Chairman of RSM Chio Lim LLP, Certified Public Accountants.

 He holds memberships in various professional bodies.
-Mr Singh was the past president of the ACCA Singapore, CIMA Singapore and SAICSA.
+Mr Singh was the past president of ACCA Singapore, CIMA Singapore and SAICSA.
 In 2010, Kaka was awarded the inaugural ACCA Award in recognition of his tireless dedication and contribution to ACCA.
 In 1994 he was awarded the Silver Medal by ICPAS for his contributions to the community and the accounting profession in Singapore.
 He holds an MBA from the Cass Business School of the London City University.